mukifera/go-lox/README.md

-An interperter for the lox programming language, written in Go.
+An interperter for the [Lox](https://craftinginterpreters.com/the-lox-language.html) programming language, written in Go.

 Currently suppports tokenization and parsing.